 Applications can be made directly to Council on the understanding the applicant provides a copy of the approval to the private building certifier.

-Alternatively, download and complete the Concurrence agency referral - Class 1a and 10 buildings and structures(PDF, 719KB) application form.
+Alternatively, download and complete the Concurrence agency referral - Class 1a and 10 buildings and structures(PDF, 298KB) application form and return it:

 There are no requirements for an adjoining owner / neighbour to be advised of proposed development, however Council may in some instances request a statement from a neighbour.
 It is always beneficial to communicate with neighbours about any planned development requiring this type of approval.